Do you feel drained being around negative people?

 However, I couldn’t just ignore him.
 He’s my dad and we live in the same household.

-Furthermore, avoidance might not be the best thing to do for all situations.
+Furthermore, avoidance might not be the best thing to do in all situations.
 If you are a coach, a therapist or even a tutor like me, you are bound to have clients or students who are negative.
 You can’t just discard them.
 They engage your services because they have problems to be solved.

 So what do you do?
 How do you be positive around negative people, especially if they are someone you care about?